 As a cyclist, Julie* was used to dealing with soreness after a long ride.
 In fact, she’d visited experts for leg and back pain brought on by cycling.
 But last fall, she began to have a very different kind of pain.

-“I thought I had a bladder infection that wasn’t going away,” she recalls.
+“I thought I had a bladder infection that wasn’t going away,” she recalled.

-“I wasn’t aware that biking could cause this kind of issue for me as a woman,” she says.
-“But I was biking upwards of 2,000 miles a year, so it makes sense that the muscles became impacted.”
+“I wasn’t aware that biking could cause this kind of issue for me as a woman,” she said.
+“But I was biking upwards of 2,000 miles a year, so it makes sense that the muscles were impacted.”

-Julie found her way to Mary Prechel, PT, a physical therapist with Park Nicollet Rehabilitation Services.
-Prechel has been a physical therapist with Park Nicollet for more than 30 years.
-And for more than 20 of those years, she has specialized in pelvic health.
+Julie found her way to physical therapist Mary Prechel, PT.
+Prechel (now retired) was a physical therapist with Park Nicollet for more than 30 years, and for more than 20 of those years she specialized in pelvic health.

-“Pelvic pain is a lot more common than people think,” Prechel says.
-“In Julie’s case, the prolonged sitting led to a lot of compression on her pudendal nerves.
+“Pelvic pain is a lot more common than people think,” Prechel said.
+“In Julie’s case, the prolonged sitting on a bike seat led to a lot of compression on her pudendal nerve.
 This caused pain and muscle tightness.
 This can also happen to men and women who spend a lot of time in the car, or who sit at a desk for work all day.”

-Prechel also sees patients who are experiencing pelvic pain for other reasons.
-These include childbirth, hip or back injuries, or abdominal surgeries.
-She says people often live in unnecessary pain due to the sensitive nature of the injury and the treatment.
+Prechel also saw patients who were experiencing pelvic pain for other reasons, including childbirth, hip or back injuries, or abdominal surgeries.
+She said people often live in unnecessary pain due to the sensitive nature of the injury and the treatment.

-“There are 7 physical therapists in our system who do this type of therapy for both men and women.
-We all respect people’s modesty,” she says.
+“There are several physical therapists in our system who do this type of therapy for both men and women.
+We all respect people’s modesty,” she said.

 Once the issue was identified, Julie and Mary began working together on a plan to relieve her pain.

-Prechel explains that treatment includes soft tissue releases surrounding the nerve and exercises to help loosen the muscles.
-She also gives suggestions to improve posture.
-Often, patients say they can feel relief in a few sessions.
+Prechel explained that pelvic floor physical therapy involves soft tissue releases surrounding the nerve, and exercises to help loosen the muscles.
+She also gave recommendations for lifestyle changes, including suggestions on how to improve posture.
+Patients often say they can feel relief in a few sessions.

-“I got relief quickly,” Julie says.
-“It’s more than just the hands-on therapy.
+“I got relief quickly,” Julie said.
+“It’s more than just the physical side of therapy.
 It’s also understanding what causes your pain and how to change your activities and behaviors to prevent it from coming back or getting worse.”

 Julie chose to make the switch from a traditional bike to an elliptical bike.
-That allows her to enjoy cycling while keeping the pressure off.
+That allows her to continue to enjoy cycling while keeping the pressure off.

-“The important thing for women or men experiencing this type of pain is knowing that there is a way to manage it,” Prechel says.
+“The important thing for women or men experiencing this type of pain is knowing that there’s a way to manage it,” Prechel said.